understanding-the-connected-home/book/sprints.md

-[^1]: For an overview of strengths and weaknesses, as well as some hands-on pointers, see Peter Bihr's article in E-180 magazine: [Topic Sprints - the fastest way to dive into a topic](http://mag.e-180.com/en/2015/09/topic-sprints-the-fastest-way-to-deep-dive-into-a-topic/)
+[^1]: For an overview of strengths and weaknesses, as well as some hands-on pointers, see Peter Bihr's article in E-180 magazine: [Topic Sprints—the fastest way to dive into a topic](http://mag.e-180.com/en/2015/09/topic-sprints-the-fastest-way-to-deep-dive-into-a-topic/)
 [^2]: Again, consider Peter's E-180 magazine article from which this is re-quoted.